Budgeting doesn’t need to be stressful or confusing. These simple budgeting tips show you how you can start saving today.

 Here are some tips for creating a contingency plan:

 Factor in saving for an emergency fund as part of your budget.
 This could mean saving five percent of your income every month for those unforeseeable circumstances.

 Create a fallback budget which you refer to in an emergency.
 This budget cuts out everything that isn’t essential for everyday life, i.e. variable costs.
 This frees up some money to use in an emergency.

 Looking for the perfect way to put all of these budgeting tips into action?
-With N26’s free bank account, you can track each and every transaction by being notified when any money enters or leaves your account.
+With an N26 Smart bank account, you can track each and every transaction by being notified when any money enters or leaves your account.
 Plus, the Spaces feature allows you to set up several sub-accounts and to assign a savings target to each of them.
 This means you can keep a close eye on how close you are to reaching your goals.
-Check out our list of budgeting features for more.

 Your financial wellbeing and getting the most out of your money are important.
-Whether you’re looking for budgeting tips for students, trying to get to grips with the basics of money or saving up for a big investment, making your money work for you is key for a balanced, healthy lifestyle.
+Whether you’re looking for budgeting tips for students, trying to learn the basics of money or saving up for a big investment, making your money work for you is key for a balanced, healthy lifestyle.